U.S. consumer multinationals are struggling in China right now, bogged down and challenged by both Chinese rivals and geopolitical tensions.

 [text_ad]

-All this led to Starbucks posting $9.4 billion in sales in the most recent quarter, which was flat over the prior year.
-Comparable sales declined 4% worldwide, which is one area where Starbucks may also be losing out as prices are high relative to competitors.
+In the most recent quarter, comparable sales declined 2% worldwide, which is one area where Starbucks may also be losing out as prices are high relative to competitors.

 For example, the smaller disruptive chain called Dutch Bros (BROS) has demonstrated some impressive growth over the last few years.

 Luckin has more of a kiosk, delivery, and technology-driven retail strategy blending quality, convenience and affordability.
-Sales were up 36% in the most recent quarter as it opened more than 990 outlets in Q4 2024 alone.
+Sales were up 47% in the most recent quarter as it opened more than 2,109 outlets in Q2 2025 alone.
 The company also has prices of roughly half of its premium competitor.

 Luckin Coffee was founded in 2017 and started out of the gate fast only to run into some serious accounting and management problems.
 After regrouping, it has resumed a torrid growth trajectory.